jamesshore/quixote/README.md

 **Compatibility Note:** We make every attempt to ensure that these properties work the same across browsers.
 If there's a cross-browser difference that doesn't show up in the actual page, please file an issue.

+**Pixel Rounding Note:** Browsers handle pixel rounding in different ways.
+As a result, if two values are within 0.5px of each other, we consider them to be the same.
+This only applies to pixel values, not all numbers.

+If you discover that you're having rounding errors that are *greater* than 0.5px, make sure your test browsers are set to a zoom level of 100%.
+Zooming can exaggerate rounding errors.

 #### element.assert()

 Compare the element's properties to a set of expected values and throw an exception if they don't match.
 This is the same as `diff()` (below), except that it throws an exception rather than returning a value.